The New “Blended”: Integrating Individual and Group Learning

 - brings in coaching from leaders and experts.

-Several drivers that have recently emerged, mostly due to change in global circumstances that have limited opportunities for real-life interactions, are strengthening these new trends.
-From greater demand for self-paced learning and changing habits of media consumption to the increasing need for cost efficiency and greater need for soft skills development, the modern instructional design must rise to the challenge of providing more immersive and robust training opportunities.
+Several drivers that have recently emerged, primarily due to changes in global circumstances that have limited opportunities for real-life interactions, are strengthening these new trends.
+From greater demand for self-paced learning and changing media consumption habits to the increasing need for cost efficiency and soft skills development, the modern instructional design must rise to the challenge of providing more immersive and robust training opportunities.

 Online Leadership Development: The Rising Star of Self-paced Learning

-With greater demands on our time and our attention, the preferred learning activity has shifted from the “event-based” toward the “progress-based” modalities.
-Professional development needs are quickly evolving toward just-in-time and in-the-flow-of work approaches training, where scheduled events are no longer time-efficient or manageable.
+With greater demands on our time and attention, the preferred learning activity has shifted from the “event-based” to the “progress-based” modalities.
+Professional development needs quickly evolve toward just-in-time and in-the-flow-of-work approaches to training, where scheduled events are no longer time-efficient or manageable.

 Today’s blended learning must offer a flexible learning environment that matches current demands for knowledge acquisition.
 When compared to traditional forms of training and development, blended learning is expected to offer alternatives that are: